cocos/cocos-docs/en/scripting/reference/coding-standards.md

     const FooBar = require('foo-bar');
     ```

-- It is recommended to use full uppercase underline to name “constant”.
+- It is recommended to use full uppercase underline to name “constants”:

     ```ts
     // bad